How to Block Amazon Ads Around the Web

 Online shoppers know that Amazon can be creepy sometimes.
 One single search on this platform might make you see similar products for weeks after.
 Not only on Amazon.
 Everywhere.
 Sometimes it can be helpful, as you can catch up with all the offers and discounts for the stuff you were actually about to buy.
 But it can become embarrassing as well, when your very private products of interest appear in your browser at work, for instance.

 Amazon is not reading minds, though.
 They simply combine a few features, particularly Amazon’s ad plugins on many websites and your shopping search history, to keep you a step away from purchasing the products.
 The feature is called Internet-based ads.
 And they are scattered across the Web so much that the question of how to block Amazon ads has become another top search query globally.
-And with this short guide, you will know-how.
-Let’s go!

 How to get rid of Amazon ads on Chrome

 Internet-based ads, or retargeting, is a brilliant idea because it gives people more comfort for online shopping by using their browsing habits.
 Last, for most of us, includes using the same web browser and default settings for the websites visited.
-Virtually every second Internet user has its own Amazon account and they open the platform through Google Chrome.
+Virtually every second Internet user has their own Amazon account and they open the platform through Google Chrome.
 This is why we want to focus on the tricks that work for this specific browser.

 The first thing to do is to turn the Amazon ad personalization off.
-Open amazon.com/adprefs in your Chrome and choose an option “Do Not Personalize Ads from Amazon for this Internet Browser”.
+Open amazon.com/adprefs in your Chrome and choose the option “Do Not Personalize Ads from Amazon for this Internet Browser”.
 This will not remove the ads completely but at least depersonalize them, so you will see random products at first.
 To completely remove Amazon ads stay calm and read further.

 The problem with most of the free and paid ad blockers is that they come from a box with a whitelist of “trusted” websites and that often includes Amazon services.
 AdLock is one of the very few ad blockers on the market with a no-whitelist lifetime guarantee.

-AdLock will remove all the ads on Amazon pages, as well as Amazon ads on other websites, providing you a clear view of the important content.
+AdLock will remove all the ads on Amazon pages, as well as Amazon ads on other websites, providing you with a clear view of the important content.
 This also saves your traffic, keeps your data safe, and makes phishing impossible.
 While AdLock for Windows protects everything on your PC at a modest price, there is also an AdLock Chrome browser extension that is completely free of charge.
 Not only Amazon retargeting but also Google context ads and many other annoying things are in the past with this powerful piece of software.

 Additional extensions in Google Chrome